 Mutasim Ali, 2016 Winner

 Mutasim Ali is one of the leaders of the African asylum seeker community in Israel.
-He is the former Executive Director of the New Israel Fund grantee the African Refugee Development Center, and in 2016 became the first Darfuri refugee recognized by Israel.
+He is the former Executive Director of the African Refugee Development Center (ARDC), a New Israel Fund grantee, and in 2016 became the first Darfuri refugee recognized by Israel.
 After being sent away from his home to attend school, Mutasim’s world was turned upside down when his village in the Darfur region was attacked and he took it upon himself to survive, escape and tell the story of the ongoing genocide in his home country.
 Mutasim has been living in Israel as an asylum-seeker since 2009 and in 2016 received NIF’s Gallanter Prize for Emerging Israeli Social Justice Leaders.
 Mutasim finished his undergraduate law degree in Israel and is currently working towards his masters in International and Comparative Law at the George Washington University.

 Mickey Gitzin, 2015 Winner